-Whereas user conferences focus on engaging customers, nurturing prospects and building thought leadership — publisher conferences are revenue drivers for media companies.
-They often bring together a wide community of readers, provide vast educational sessions and are bolstered by partnerships.
+Whereas user conferences focus on engaging customers, nurturing prospects, and building thought leadership — publisher conferences are revenue drivers for media companies.
+They often bring together a wide community of readers, provide vast educational sessions, and are bolstered by partnerships.

 Source: Content Marketing Institute

-6. Virtual Event – Google I/O
+5. Virtual Event: Google I/O

-Seminar are educational events or focused training sessions given on a specific topic.
+Seminars are educational events or focused training sessions given on a specific topic.
 These are often hosted by industry thought leaders (or those looking to secure their status as such).

-8. Internal Company Meeting – Plum Organics’ Coloring Book Meetings
+7. Internal Company Meeting: Plum Organics’ Coloring Book Meetings

 In keeping with their child-friendly branding, Plum Organics inspires the kid in all of their employees by encouraging them to color with crayons and markers during their internal company meetings.
 During these creative brainstorming sessions, staff members get a chance to color, talk, and decompress.
 This example proves that company meetings can be entertaining just by adding a simple activity to mix things up.